pventon/ICAO-F15-Parser/Readme.md

 <ul>
 <li><b>IFR / VFR</b> - Flight plan Field 15 descriptions can change the flight rules between IFR -> VFR and VFR -> IFR at any point along a route;</li>
 <li><b>OAT / GAT</b> - Flight plan Field 15 descriptions can change the flight rules between OAT -> GAT and GAT -> OAT at any point along a route;</li>
-<li><b>IFPSTOP / IFPSTART</b> - These are CFMU IFPS specials to 'stop' IFR handing / processing between these designators.
+<li><b>IFPSTOP / IFPSTART</b> - These are CFMU IFPS specials to 'stop' IFR handling / processing between these designators.
 They are included in this implementation for completeness and may not be seen outside the CFMU IFPS.</li>
 </ul>
 Once parsing is complete and no errors exist, the ERS will contain a sequence of points connected by a connector of a given type with all speed and altitude data applied.
 The ERS is ready for 'full' population using AIP data after which ETO at points can be calculated if required.
 The first and last points are always the ADEP and ADES; these are 'dummy' placeholders that must ultimately be populated from ATS messages, typically an FPL message when initially creating a flight plan.